FLATLAY/flatlayWiki/flatlay-wiki.md

 <!-- SUBTITLE: General Rules and Guidelines for the Flatlay Wiki -->

 # Flatlay Wiki
+## Working on the wiki
-## To open a folder, press it's name.
-To open the main page in the subsection, press the arrow (if you see one)
+To open a folder, press it's name.
+To open the main page in the subsection, press the arrow (if you see one) To delete a folder, delete the page with its url.
+If one does not exist, make one and then delete it.
 ## Rules of Flatlay Wiki:
 ### What to write
 * Daily processes and repetetive works